Rhymlore/htcondor-web/_news/UK_Condor_Week_will_be_Oct_11-15th,_2004!.md

 layout: news
 ---

 We are pleased to announce the inaugural United Kingdom (UK) Condor Week, a workshop for the Condor community, to be held at NeSC in Edinburgh, Scotland on October 11th to 15th 2004.
-Anyone who would like to take part should <a href="http://www.nesc.ac.uk/esi/events/438/registration.cfm">register</a> by Oct 04, 2004.
-You can learn more <a href="http://www.nesc.ac.uk/esi/events/438/index.cfm">on the conference web page</a>.
+Anyone who would like to take part should [register] (Archived Url: 'http://www.nesc.ac.uk/esi/events/438/registration.cfm') by Oct 04, 2004.
+You can learn more [on the conference web page] (Archived Url: 'http://www.nesc.ac.uk/esi/events/438/index.cfm').